kkumtree/blog.minseong.xyz/content/post/terraform-hello-world-tfenv/index.md

 --fingerprint

 # Add Hashicorp repository to system
-# e.g. If you use one of Ubuntu 23.04 LTS dist,
+# e.g. If you use one of Ubuntu 23.04 (not LTS) dist,
 #      `lsb_release -cs` will be `lunar`
 echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] \
 https://apt.releases.hashicorp.com $(lsb_release -cs) main" | \